 Closed Loop Controller

-A PID is a general purpose, flexible, and powerful closed loop structure.
+A PID is a general purpose, flexible, and powerful closed loop structure, that can "model" a wide variety of systems.

 This is a most likely the closed loop option you want for typical FRC systems.